Jump to:

 8. Jamaica

-Some areas of Jamaica experience high levels of violent crime, so the best way to experience Jamaica is in a private all-inclusive resort where you won’t need to venture far to take part in fun activities, great food, and free-flowing drinks.
+Some areas of Jamaica experience high levels of violent crime, so we recommend booking a private, all-inclusive resort where you won’t need to venture far to take part in fun activities, great food, and free-flowing drinks.

 As long as you know where to stay in Jamaica, you’re in for a Caribbean treat.
 Try to plan your visit during the balmy November-December period when prices are lower and crowds are thin with the promise of great weather!